-- Integration with TTC: Time and targeted counseling takes place in the homes of communities as mothers and fathers learn about the best health approaches for their children and their families
+- Integration with Timed and Targeted Counselling (TTC): TTC takes place in homes within communities as mothers and fathers learn about the best health approaches for their children and families

 - Vulnerable Child Advocacy (VCA): VCA was developed in 20 African countries to advocate for the rights of OVCs.
-This model is now being utilized globally in many World Vision programs.
-The goal is to expand and strengthencivil society participation at community, national and international levels in developing and implementing policies and programs that support the well-being of children
+This model is now being utilised globally in many World Vision programmes.
+The goal is to expand and strengthen civil society participation at community, national and international levels in developing and implementing policies and programs that support the well-being of children

 Advocacy Networks and Engagements

-For more information or general questions about HIV&Infectious Diseases, please contact:
+For more information or general questions about HIV and Infectious Diseases, please contact email@example.com